 The mission of the Speed to Market (EX) Task Force is to 1) serve as the NAIC focal point for modernization of the insurance product filing and review processes; 2) monitor the development and implementation of speed to market efficiencies and SERFF; and 3) provide support to the IIPRC for initiatives that require uniformity and policy changes within the states, where necessary.

-Ongoing Support of NAIC Programs, Products or Services:
+Ongoing Support of NAIC Programs, Products or Services

 - Provide policy support and guidance regarding SERFF enhancements necessary for the states to comply with state law, federal law and/or contractual obligations.

-- Provide a forum for discussing product filing issues related to the U.S.Department of Health and Human Services (HHS) and U.S. Center for Consumer Information and Insurance Oversight (CCIIO) activity.
+- Provide a forum for discussing product filing issues related to the U.S.Department of Health and Human Services (HHS) and the U.S. Center for Consumer Information and Insurance Oversight (CCIIO) activity.

 - In collaboration with the National Treatment and Coordination (E) Working Group, evaluate synergies between corporate changes/amendments and rate and form filing review and approval to improve efficiency.—Important

 - Conduct the following activities as desired by the IIPRC.—Essential

 - Provide support to the IIPRC as the speed to market vehicle for asset-based insurance products, encouraging state participation in, and industry usage of, the IIPRC, as requested.

 - Receive reports from the IIPRC at NAIC national meetings.

 - Oversee the work of the Operational Efficiencies (EX) Working Group and the Commercial Lines (EX) Working Group.—Essential